JakubIllner/jakubillner.github.io/_posts/2023-02-19-data-lake-on-oci-object-storage-2.markdown

 So, how to encode Entity, Partition(s), and Files in an Object Name?

-The following pattern provides an example for not partitioned entities:
+The following pattern provides an example for non partitioned entities:

 ```
 <entity>/<filename>.<suffix>